mitchthedavid/piot/README.md

 # piot
- debian package for streamlining the use of an rpi as an IoT device for data collection and monitoring
+series of scripts for streamlining the use of an rpi as an IoT device for data collection and monitoring

-#should be able to pass array of packages to statement in loop

 #GPIO SUPPORT, PYTHON ESSENTIALS, ADAFRUIT
 sudo apt update && sudo apt-get install -y git python3-pip python3